bashizip/business-hours-picker/README.md

 ## How to use it

-First, add the picker or the viewer you want to use in your layout files.
+First, add the picker or the viewer you want to use in your layout files:

-  **BusinessHoursWeekView**

   Use it to pick a full week of business days from monday to sunday
  ```xml